 Hitting the road?
-Celtx has you covered with Offline Mode – available to all trial and subscription plans with use of single-script Film & TV Projects within your Chrome desktop browser.
+Celtx has you covered with Offline Mode – available to all trial and subscription plans with use of single-script Film & TV Projects within your Chrome or Safari desktop browser.
 No additional software required!

 With Offline Mode, whether you're working alone or in a team, you can take your script – and the power of the Celtx Script Editor – wherever you go.

 Enabling Offline Mode

 To enable Offline Mode, simply select 'File' and 'Go Offline' from your Script Editor.
 You'll be provided a link, which you can bookmark or save on your desktop for easy access.

 Note that once Offline Mode is enabled, the online script – and other Project Documents – will be 'locked' as 'read-only' for anyone accessing the Project online: including yourself.